animeshtrivedi/animeshtrivedi.github.io/index.md

 I am an Assistant Professor (tenure-track) at the [CompSys Section](https://www.vucompsys.net/) in the [Department of Computer Science, VU, Amsterdam](https://www.cs.vu.nl/en/index.aspx).

 My main research areas are in storage, networking, operating systems, and distributed systems.
 Broadly speaking, I am interested in the performance aspect of systems, spanning from multi-core CPUs to distributed systems.
 Currently, I have following active interests
-  * how to leverage fast and cheap NVM stroage (flash, optane) in data-heavy ML workloads
+  * how to leverage fast and cheap NVM storage (flash, optane) in data-heavy ML workloads
   * how design and build foundational software services for Edge computing
   * how to design next-generation of systems software for modern, programmable devices